bosalinas/ShowBox/README.md

 # ShowBox

-## Motivation
+## Motivation - User Story
-A movie database with simple, easy to use search.
+AS A user with multiple streaming services
+I WANT an app that can populate all the places where I can watch the movie of my choosing SO THAT I don’t have to search every individual streaming platform

 ## Build Status
 Incomplete